 Also known as Knowledge, Skills and Abilities, a KSA — or KSAO — is a series of narrative statements that must accompany Federal resumes when applying to Government job openings.
-A determining factor in the hiring process, a KSA is usually rated using a point system, from 1 to 10.
 Because KSA’s are so specific, preparing them yourself will require several hours of research in order to learn the necessary requirements and to prevent your application from being disqualified.

 We’ve been writing custom KSA responses since 2005.
 We are one of the oldest services online.
 And when you consider the blend of quality and price that we offer, no one else can compete.
 With years of experience and detailed familiarity with federal hiring guidelines, we prepare professionally written KSA responses based on your experience, education, and training.
 We are experts at writing strong, clear, coherent essays to greatly increase your application rating.
-We write responses in such a way that they can be used again for similar KSAs for other job openings.